iltommi/qdb-documentation/source/api/java.rst

     // And update stored values:
     qdb.update("obj1", new Character[] { new Character('t'), new Character('e'), new Character('s'), new Character('t') });

 Note about java entries :

-A majority of entries type can be stored in quasardb without any further work (for example all `Serializable <http://docs.oracle.com/javase/7/docs/api/java/io/Serializable.html>`_ and `Externalizable <http://docs.oracle.com/javase/7/docs/api/java/io/Externalizable.html>`_ objects can be used directly).
+A majority of entries type can be stored in quasardb without any further work (for example all :java:ref:`Serializable <java.io.Serializable>` and :java:ref:`Externalizable <java.io.Externalizable>` objects can be used directly).

-You can use almost any java objects you want (for example a `POJO <http://en.wikipedia.org/wiki/Plain_Old_Java_Object>`_).
+You can use almost any java objects you want (for example a `POJO <https://en.wikipedia.org/wiki/Plain_Old_Java_Object>`_).

 But there are some limitations.
 As Kryo is the underlying framework used to serialize objects in quasardb, you can find all limitations by consulting `Kryo's documentation <https://github.com/EsotericSoftware/kryo#compatibility>`_.

 Using the low-level API
 -----------------------